About arc42

 MariaDB

-Relational database used by the users service to persist user accounts and credentials/roles.
+Relational database used by both the users and game services to persist data (user accounts, match records, game sessions, and move history).

 ADR (Architecture Decision Record)

-Short document describing an important architectural decision, its context, and consequences.
+Short document describing an important architectural decision, its context, and its consequences.

 arc42